Spartacus (film): "I'm Spartacus!"

-The audio of the scene was also played at the start of each Roger Waters The Wall Live (2010–13) tour show as an introduction to the song "In the Flesh?".
+The audio of the scene was also played at the start of each The Wall Live (2010–2013) tour show as an introduction to the song "In the Flesh?".

-In the U.S. version of The Office episode entitled Gossip, Michael Scott inadvertently reveals he does not understand the point of the "I am Spartacus!" moment.
-He says, “I've seen that movie half a dozen times, and I still don't know who the real Spartacus is” which he says is what makes the film a "classic whodunit.”
+In an episode of the U.S. version of The Office, Michael Scott inadvertently reveals he does not understand the point of the "I am Spartacus!" moment.
+He says, "I've seen that movie half a dozen times, and I still don't know who the real Spartacus is" which he says is what makes the film a "classic whodunit."

+The scene is referenced in the Starz television series, Spartacus: War of the Damned (2013), where many of Spartacus' lieutenants claim to be him while raiding separate areas of the Italian countryside.
+However, the purpose behind the line is different in this case, as Spartacus and his comrades are attempting to confuse their Roman adversaries about the rebel leader's whereabouts.

+In the film That Thing You Do!
+(1996), drummer Guy Patterson (Tom Everett Scott) uses the catch phrase (as "I am Spartacus") numerous times to identify himself.
+He later spontaneously names his signature jazz solo "I am Spartacus" in the studio and then jams to it with Del Paxton (Bill Cobbs).
+The jazz drum solo was composed by Tom Hanks, the film's director.

 In other media

+Television

-In the american TV Show M*A*S*H, Hawkeye and BJ play charades, in which Spartacus is referenced.
-However, M*A*S*H* takes place during the Korean War, which ended in 1953, a full seven years before Spartacus was released, thereby making BJ's reference to "Spartacus" a historical impossibility.
+In the American TV show M*A*S*H, Hawkeye and BJ play charades, in which Spartacus is referenced.
+However, M*A*S*H* takes place during the Korean War, which ended in 1953, a full seven years before Spartacus was released, thereby making BJ's reference to "Spartacus" an historical impossibility.

+In the American TV show Xena: Warrior Princess, the history of Spartacus is relayed by Homer as part of a storytelling contest, using clips from Kubrick's film.
+The credits contain the following disclaimer: The producers would like to acknowledge and pay tribute to Stanley Kubrick, Kirk Douglas and all those who were involved with the making of the film classic "SPARTACUS".
+Additional thanks to Steve Reeves.